Barnfield/Cloud/README.md

 1. Now you have set up the server you may get a warning when starting up the VM.
 This warning is just to say that you have not given the project a discription.
 To do this navigate to the folder containing the simpleServer.js file and run and follow the step

 		npm init
+	Enter a name for the project and then the rest of the questions may be skipped

 1. Setting up the port:
 	1. To access the webpage you will need to ensure that the port 3000 has been configured for incoming requests.
 To do this: